mrtnsn/backup-manager/readme.md

 - Integration with Laravels queue and filesystem
 - Support for multiple Laravel versions (`5.1 => 5.5`)
 - Each table is stored in it's own file
+- Chunking of large tables

+## :fire: Breaking changes

+In version `2.0.0` we changed how the backup files are created meaning that backups created before `2.0.0` can't be automatically imported.
+They can still be manually imported.

 ## Installation